How to Worship Lord Shiva in Various Ways?

 Salvation.
 They are like the bud, flower, unripe fruit and ripe fruit.

-Lord Siva gradually frees the individual souls from egoism, Karma and Maya.
+Lord Shiva gradually frees the individual souls from egoism, Karma and Maya.
 The

 Jivas gradually become disgusted with the sensual pleasures.
 They become balanced

 in pleasure and pain.
 Through the grace of the Lord they understand that Karma is

 the cause for births and deaths.
 They begin to do actions for the Lord, serve the